eclipse-hono/hono/site/content/user-guide/java_client_sender.md

 For simplicity, all configurations are defined as Java constants inside the class `HonoExampleConstants`.

 If you have Hono running in Docker under `localhost`, the example should work out of the box.
-Otherwise, please check and change the values to your needs (they are documented inside the class).
+Otherwise, please check and change the values to your needs (they are documented inside the class) and recompile them.

-If you changed values, you need to recompile the examples.
-Please invoke

-`$ mvn compile`

-to activate your changes.

 ## Run the example